HCL-TECH-SOFTWARE/Domino-rest-api/docs/references/usingdominorestapi/richtext/outgoing/mime-plain-5.md

 }
 ```

+!!!note
-Since the multipart has no `text/plain`, and also has no `text/html` and `text/markdown` to fallback to, it then returned a plain conversion of the MIME parts.
+    Since there's no `text/html` part in the stored multipart MIME, and also has no `text/html` and `text/markdown` part to fallback to, it then returned a plain conversion of all MIME parts.